 The Wikimedia Foundation is the global nonprofit that hosts Wikipedia and other projects, such as Wiktionary and Wikimedia Commons.
 Their ambitious mission is to make knowledge free and accessible to every human on the planet.

 The Foundation supports a movement of thousands of volunteers that contribute to Wikipedia.
 Its vision is to build “a world a world where every single human being can freely share in the sum of all knowledge.”
-But this ambitious vision depends on the operational groundwork that is being laid right now.
+But this ambitious vision depended on the operational groundwork that was being laid that year.

-Uzzell, a former global healthcare executive and head of Women in Technology at GE, joined the nonprofit in 2019.
+Uzzell, a former global healthcare executive and head of Women in Technology at GE, worked at the nonprofit from 2019-2021.
 One of her main tasks was to help the Wikimedia Foundation in its critical role of helping the larger movement meet their goals for 2030, becoming the essential infrastructure for an ecosystem of free knowledge.

 She knew bringing the mission and vision to life was going to take a new level of discipline.
 Supporting a site with over 55 million articles, visited by over 1.5 billion unique devices each month, the nonprofit needed to stop seeing itself as a startup.
 The Foundation needed a more robust system to measure their progress, but also to help them decide what internal initiatives should continue and which ones could be paused to ensure they are doing the right work at the right time.

-Uzzell, along with the Foundation’s Director of Operations Lydia Hamilton, have been working for the past year to iterate on an Objectives and Key Results (OKR) system at the organization.
+Uzzell, along with the Foundation’s Director of Operations Lydia Hamilton, worked together to iterate on an Objectives and Key Results (OKR) system at the organization.

 When implementing OKRs, they realized how vital it was to make each goal mission oriented.
-Given the events of that summer, the Wikimedia Foundation’s mission now includes advancing racial justice inside and outside their organization.
-And so, OKRs for inclusion have also become a top-level priority.
+Given the events of summer 2020, the Wikimedia Foundation’s mission now includes advancing racial justice inside and outside their organization.
+Because of this, OKRs for inclusion have become a top-level priority.

 Making open platforms equitable